benhj/arrow/README.md

 # Arrow

+At its heart, Arrow is a weakly typed interpreted programming language with a primary aim of helping one undertand how simple interpetors are implemented.

-This forms the beginnings of a litte less crap (re-)implementation of a previously implemented interpretor that I abandoned due to its complexity and extremely poor maintainability.
-The implementation here is designed from the ground up to
+In essense, the language syntax is based on that of a previously implemented interpretor that I abandoned due to high complexity and poor maintainability.
+The implementation here is designed from the ground up to:

 * be a little less crap <--- the main thing!
 * be a fun way to understand parsers